Snowkiting: Technique and Ride

 Snowkiting is very similar to kitesurfing in technique.
 It is harder to maintain balance than with basic snowboarding, since the hands and arms have to control the kite and thus are not completely available for balance.
 However, the balance issue can be somewhat offset by the up-and-forward force generated by the kite.

 With previous snowboard models, it was necessary to minimize side cuts to avoid inadvertently riding upwind.
 This happens because in leaning back to be a counterweight against the force of the kite, the heels of the snowkiter naturally dig into the snow, causing the board to turn upwind.
 Modern reverse camber snowboards have addressed this problem.

-There are specialized equipment for snowkiting.
-They have a radius of 100-150m, skis for snowkiting are 215cm long, snowkiteboards have a length of 200cm.
+The specialized skis for snowkiting are 215 cm long with a radius of 100-150m, and snowkiteboards are 200 cm long.
 Rotational snowboard bindings that go between the board and traditional boot binding are often used.
 The rotational binding relieves stress in the ankles and knees often associated with snowkiting.